-Download fully tested and 100% working Visual Studio solution with all the
+Download fully tested and 100% working Visual Studio solution with the source

-source codes used in this article for FREE - just enter your name and email in
+code used in this article for FREE – just enter your name and email in the

-the form below, and I’ll send you the download link right away!
+form below, and I’ll send you the download link right away.

-my mailing list, which receives handy time-saving tips on .NET programming.
+articles on the site, and access to my mailing list, which receives handy

 Subscribe now and get helpful tips on developing .NET apps - never miss a new article.